Frequently Asked Questions

 If I don’t participate in formal recruitment, can I still join a chapter?

 Yes.
 There is Informal Recruitment for IFC and Continuous Open Bidding (COB) for Panhellenic the remainder of the academic year.
 You can express your interest in COB by filling out the form here.
 NPHC and UGC organizations host recruitment and intake on their own schedules, and do not organize a formal recruitment program.

 What are the requirements to join?

-Eligibility for new member processes different for each organization.
+The University requires all members of registered organizations, like our fraternites and sororities, be full-time University of Kentucky students.
+However, eligibility for new member processes different for each organization.
 All organizations evaluate candidates based on academics, character, involvement, and leadership potential.
 More information about the recruitment process can be found here and on the council websites.